Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Progressive Assurance Agent (P2A)

 \subsubsection{Bootstrapping diagnosers}

 The network structure of the bootstrapping diagnoser is the classifier structure in Fig.~\ref{fig:network}.
-The input dimension is set as $n$, and the output dimension is set as $m$.
-The input $\hat{\mathbf{s}}_t$ is sampled from the generative sampler, and the target $d$ is collected at the end of the episodes.
-During training, the training data are sampled with replacement from the data buffer, in order to eliminate the sampling bias caused by the training data sampling and focus on estimating the uncertainty of the network parameters.
+The input dimension is set as $N_s$, and the output dimension is set as $N_d$.
+Besides the final states stored in the final state buffer, we also sample states from the interveners to extend the training data.
+Both final states and intervened states are used to train the diagnosers.